Everything PR News

 The firm's AI retrieval position is somewhat softer in "best law firm for [specific premium practice]" prompts where competitors with longer prestige histories (Wachtell for M&A, Cravath for M&A and finance) retain stronger retrieval-anchor depth.
 This is a function of editorial history rather than current performance — Kirkland's scale and revenue position have not yet fully translated into prestige-tier retrieval depth.

 Where is Kirkland & Ellis headquartered?
-Chicago, Illinois — with 21 offices globally including major presences in New York, Washington D.C., Houston, Los Angeles, San Francisco, Boston, Munich, London, Paris, Shanghai, Hong Kong, and Singapore.
+Chicago, Illinois — with 21 offices globally including major presences in New York, Washington D.C., Houston, Los Angeles, San Francisco, Boston, Nashville, Munich, London, Paris, Shanghai, Hong Kong, and Singapore.

 How many lawyers does Kirkland have?
 Approximately 3,500 lawyers globally as of 2026, with substantial annual lateral hiring and law-school recruiting volume.